Main Content Start

 “My dream is to travel around the world.
 This is one way I can use my bachelor’s degree to travel the world while I’m working,” he said.

-Ari’s dedication to strengthening his education, personal development and leadership skills, as well as his authentic eagerness to participate in NWACC clubs and organizations have led to his nomination for NWACC’s Golden Eagle Award.
+Ari’s dedication to strengthening his education, personal development and leadership skills, as well as his authentic eagerness to participate in NWACC Registered Student Organizations have led to his nomination for NWACC’s Golden Eagle Award.
 This October, Ari won the prestigious award.

 NWACC students who are nominated for the Golden Eagle Award must have a minimum 3.0 grade point average and demonstrate a commitment to education, social awareness, and personal development and be involved in varied activities.
 Recipients receive a certificate of recognition and a $100 check from the NWACC Foundation at the NWACC Board of Trustees meetings.